Before & After School Programs

 21st Century Learning Grant Programs and SPLASH

 21st Century Learning Grant programs is a federally funded grant program providing funds for after-school enrichment programs.
-Urbana School District #116 is a proud recipient of over $50 million from this program and grant money from other organizations such as the City of Urbana and the Urbana Park District to fund our after-school enrichment programs.
+Urbana School District #116 is a proud recipient of this program and grant money from other organizations such as the City of Urbana and the Urbana Park District to fund our after-school enrichment programs.
 These programs include 21st Century programs at King Elementary and Urbana High School, SPLASH (Students Playing and Learning After School) at UMS and SPLASH Jr., at Dr. Williams Elementary and Leal.

 21st Century Learning at UHS

 The 21st Century Community Learning Center for Urbana Schools is an opportunity for Urbana High School students and families to participate in enrichment classes, receive additional academic support, and explore various career opportunities while remaining at UHS after the school day.

 This program is funded by the 21st Century Community Learning Centers Grant.